bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 dnf install chrony
 ```

-Configuration file is `/etc/chrony.conf`.
+Configuration file is `/etc/chrony.conf`, for both client or/and server configuration, as chrony can act as both client and server at the same time (see time synchronisation as a chain).

 We will configure it to allow the local network to query time from this server.
-Also, because this is a poor clock source, we use a stratum 12.
+Also, because this is a poor clock source, we use a stratum 12 (the bigger, the badder time source is).
+This is purely virtual here, but idea is: if a client can reach multiple time servers, then it will sync with the higest stratum one available.

 The file content should be as bellow: